 Here is a complete list of the other facilities that create local bindings:

 Variables can also have buffer-local bindings (see Buffer-Local Variables); a few variables have terminal-local bindings (see Multiple Terminals).
-These kinds of bindings work somewhat like ordinary local bindings, but they are localized depending on “where” you are in Emacs, rather than localized in time.
+These kinds of bindings work somewhat like ordinary local bindings, but they are localized depending on where you are in Emacs.

 This variable defines the limit on the total number of local variable